Sierra Leone army blockades Ebola areas, Liberia declares emergency

 Ebola has now been reported in eight of Liberia's 15 counties and the only two treatment centres, located in northern Lofa County and Montserrado County near Monrovia, are unable to cope.
 In other areas, patients are being kept in improvised holding centres, aid workers have said.

-(Additional reporting by Daniel Flynn in Dakar, Samuel Elijah in Cotonou and Alphonso Toweh in Washington; Writing by Daniel Flynn and Matthew Mpoke Bigg; Editing by Peter Millership and Robin Pomeroy)
+(Additional reporting by Daniel Flynn in Dakar, Samuel Elijah in Cotonou and Alphonso Toweh in Washington, D.C.; Writing by Daniel Flynn and Matthew Mpoke Bigg; Editing by Peter Millership, Robin Pomeroy, Toni Reinhold)